SallyKolodny/fro/_posts/2025-05-02-Relevant-Dates.md

 | 2016/10/01 | Hailey Ghaznavi moves into her own apartment and becomes financially independent
 | 2016/12/31 | Nadim-Daniel Ghaznavi is laid off from CIBC
 | 2017/01/31 | Nadim pays $1,105.00 in child support, bringing the case balance to $0
+| 2017/09    | Hailey Ghaznavi starts school in Halifax at Dalhousie
 | 2018/10/31 | Madeline graduates
 | 2019/09/03 | Nadim-Daniel Ghaznavi starts work with Lawn Consultant
 | 2019/11/03 | Nadim-Daniel Ghaznavi is laid off by Lawn Consultant